masterkram/bytehub/docs/StudyNotes/Module1/README.md

 # Module 1

-taste of it / buisness
+taste of IT / buisness

 #### goals:
 - provide an overview of BIT